giulios123/murdoku/README.md

 - **14 themed settings** — apartment, mansion, grand hotel, police precinct, auto shop, school, hospital, farm, supermarket, campsite, castle, lido, zoo and ski resort — each with fitting rooms and props.
 - **Three difficulties**, on boards from a tight **4×4** up to a sprawling **12×12**.
 - Runs in a **pool of Web Workers** — several investigators hunt candidates in parallel and the best case wins — so the interface never stutters.
-Keep a case you like, export it as JSON, or simply play and move on.
+Keep a case you like, print it as a PDF, or simply play and move on.

 ---